Southwest

 • Parking permit: Required

 The trail reaches its highest point at the junction of the Treasure Loop and Prospector’s View trails.
 Here, you can take a moment to rest and soak in the stunning panoramas before descending back to the trailhead.
-Along the way, immerse yourself in the fascinating history of the Lost Dutchman and the fabled gold mine that has captivated treasure seekers for generations.

 #4 Treasure Trail and Siphon Draw Loop